MsrSiege/ChemDB/README.md

 ***1. Choose one or more files to process.*** <br>
 Use the `File Dialog` button to choose one or more files.
 The path to the folder that contains the selected file(s) will be shown in the `Folder Path` box.
 Enable `All Files` to use all files in the folder path instead of the selected ones.

 > The tool looks for the keywords `CAS` and `Name` in the column headers of the selected files.
 To accept a file as compatible, at least one of these keywords must be present.
-If the selected file contains more than one column with one of these keywords, it will get rejected.
+If the selected file contains more than one column with any of these keywords (i. e.
+"CAS" and "cas no"), it will get rejected.

 > The tool currently supports `.xlsx`, `.xls` and `.csv` files.